tzofi/xray-ai/README.md

 Contrastive directory includes a contrastive learning framework for additional contrastive methods, such as MOCO, PIRL, InfoMin, CMC, etc. These methods train (much) faster than SimCLR, however, experiments have indicated SimCLR achieves higher performance on the x-ray datasets.
 These methods also fully support Distributed Data Parallel (DDP) and multi-precision, for extremely fast training in PyTorch.

-NOTE for MIT LL: This repo and all associated data, documents, and presentations are stored on LLGRID in the RL4MD\_shared directory.
-The raw NPY image files are stored on lambda-stack in /mnt/USB/npy.

 ## Setting up your environment
 This code was developed with PyTorch 1.4.0.
 For all packages, on a local Linux machine, [install Anaconda](https://docs.anaconda.com/anaconda/install/linux/) and run: